-This is the title of what promises to become a saga, to continue well beyond the life of its initial main characters.
+This is the title of what has become a Saga, to continue beyond the life of its initial main characters.

 Why this title?
 “Empire” means the Roman Empire, “steel” is evocative of its weapons.

 Steel is a symbol of strength but also ductility and resilience.
 Furthermore, it symbolizes progress: without solid steel you cannot build complex machines.

 In June 2016 the first novel has been published and in February 2018 the Trilogy has been completed with the third book published, closing the first cycle.

 For now I’m referring to the Italian edition only, but I hope it will soon be published in English.